Christy-cyber/Election_Analysis_1/README.md

 ## Election Audit Results
 Analyses of the election results showed the following:
-- There were 369,711 votes cast in the election
+- There were 369,711 votes cast in the election.

 - Counties included:
     - Jefferson